prohippo/pyelly/README.txt

 * disambig - disambiguation of phrases with WordNet information.

 These illustrate what you can do with PyElly and also serve as a basis for comprehensive integration testing.
-Other applications will also be developed as part of current beta testing and will be added when ready to the PyElly package on Github.
+Other applications will be added to the PyElly package on Github in the future.
 You may use them as models for building your own systems.

 PyElly is being released under a BSD license.
 Be advised that the current beta software and documentation is still evolving.
 The first stable release